 I do not give incompletes except in cases of legitimate documentable emergencies communicated in advance.
-A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and neglect to withdraw from the course.
-This includes the final paper and presentation.
+A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and neglect to withdraw from the course, or who do not attend sufficiently and do not submit enough work to earn a valid grade.